KUL-recon-lab/course_nucmed_tech/10_radiation_biology.md

 *   *   neutrons

-    *   2.5 … 22, depending on energy
+    *   2.5 ...
+22, depending on energy

-*   *   α
+*   *   {math}`\alpha`-particals

-        -particals

     *   20
 :::

 The dose equivalent is expressed in Sv (sievert).
 Since {math}`Q = 1` for photons, electrons and positrons, we have 1 mSv per mGy in diagnostic nuclear medicine.
-The natural background radiation is about 2 mSv per year, or about 0.2 μSv per hour.\
+The natural background radiation is about 2 mSv per year, or about 0.2 μSv per hour.

 The older units for radiation dose and dose equivalent are rad and rem: